Destination weddings are dreamyyy.

 Just be thoughtful, communicate well, and find little ways to make your people feel included.

-The people who love you will get it.
+And the people who love you will get it.

 Oh and also.